melivarga/Small-Business-Loan-project/README.md

 I also looked at how the number of loans correlate with population data for every zip code that the data included, which didn’t show very good fit, but when I looked at the number of loans and the number of businesses for a given state I found a very good linear relationship with and R2 of 0.982.
 See figure [here](https://github.com/melivarga/Small-Business-Loan-project/blob/master/LoanCount_vs_NoBusinesses.pdf).
 For these analyses I collected data from the web using API.

 In the future I would like to use new and improved features and implement a neural network using Tensorflow to predict all types of the loans with a higher accuracy and expand the regression analysis by taking into account the size of the company and various other features.

+The results of these analyses will help me build a tool for enterpreneurs to find what are the risks of not paying back a loan in time and how can they overcome these hurdles.